AI Trail Analysis

 - insect repellent

-- trekking poles (optional)
+- trekking poles (for stability)

 Safety tips⌄